Carl Allen (tailback): Professional football

 In April 1948, he signed to play professional football in the All-America Football Conference (AAFC) for the New York Yankees.
 Four months later, the Yankees traded him to the Brooklyn Dodgers, also of the AAFC.
 He played for the Dodgers during their 1948 season, appearing in 13 games with two interceptions and one touchdown.

-Later years
+Later life

 He died in 2008 at age 88.